-style="color:blue; width: 30px; height: 100px;" is the style affecting the appearance. changes the colour of the label to blue.
+style="color:blue;width:30px;height:100px;" is the style affecting the appearance. blue changes the colour of the label to blue.
 Width: 30px - restricts the width of the data label to 30 pixels only.
-The width of the data label box least same as the width Height: 100px - restricts the height of the data label to 100 pixels only.
-The width of the data label least same as the width or larger
+The width of the data label box least same as the width larger. at Height: 100px - restricts the height of the data label to 100 pixels only.
+The width of the data label at least width box should be same as the or larger shown